chengqun2/chengqun2.github.io/learning-record/English-learning.md

-Thanks for the opportunity, My Name is James Cheng,I'm from Jiangsu provice Yancheng city.
+Thanks for the opportunity, My Name is James Cheng, I'm from China.
 I graduated from Yangzhou University in 2011 with a major in computer science and technology.
-After twelve years of software development experience, I hope to bring my Java skills to the new job.
+After twelve years of software development experience, I hope to bring my develop skills to the new job.
-The majority of my career has been spent maintaining web applications and ensuring the smooth operations of the back end.
+The majority of my career has been spent maintaining web applications and ensuring the smooth operations of the backend.
 I am proficient at understanding the requirements of the business and putting the customer experience first while keeping an eye on deadlines.
 My highest-profile project came when I designed, developed, and implemented the architecture of a big data platform that allowed customers to query every single car running record onto our platform.
 From initial requirement gathering to design, coding, testing, and roll-out, I manage every aspect.
 The application increased query efficiency by 10 times.
-Before my HBase experience, I spent a decade in the software industry, I am proficient in the Linux platform, as well as fluent in Java programming language.
+Before my Hadoop experience, I spent a decade in the software industry, I am proficient in the Linux platform, as well as fluent in Java programming language.
 My computer science degree from China formed the foundation of my career, and I have taken every opportunity since to take over 50 online courses.
 You could say that I am somewhat addicted to improving my software skills.

 I look forward to hearing about your development plans and hope that an interview might allow me to expand on how my skills could contribute.
 Thanks.